 PP&E - an abbreviation of property, plant and equipment - is a company asset which is essential to the running of a business and cannot be easily liquidated.

 Debitoor invoicing software helps small businesses track company assets, including PP&E. Try Debitoor free for 7 days.

 Examples of PP&E include land, offices, warehouses, factories, machinery, and vehicles.

 Businesses and industries which require a large amount of PP&E are known as ‘capital intensive’.

 What kind of asset is PP&E?

 PP&E is a fixed, tangible asset.
 It is a tangible asset because property, plant and equipment are physical items with a clear purchase value, and a fixed asset because PP&E cannot easily be sold or turned into cash and is expected to add value to a business for over a long period of time.

 PP&E in accounting

-Property, plant and equipmentshould be recorded on the balance sheet at [historical cost].
-Historical cost refers to both the initial purchase prince, plus any costs associated with making the asset fit for purpose – this combined amount is known as the ‘historical cost’.
+Property, plant and equipment should be recorded on the balance sheet at [historical cost].
+Historical cost refers to both the initial purchase prince, plus any costs associated with making the asset fit for purpose.

 For example, if a company purchases a new office, the historical cost would include the money spent on the initial purchase, plus any money spent on refurbishments, redecorating, or other improvements.